5 Ways School Counselors Can Help Student-Athletes Achieve their College Dreams

 3. Encourage the student-athletes to register to take their first college tests by the fall of their junior year.

 Encourage them to take their first ACT and/or SAT tests as early as the end of their sophomore year or early in their junior year if they’ve had the proper coursework, (especially for math).
 Also, advise the student-athlete to take each test multiple times.
-Most colleges now “superscore”, meaning they take the best sub-scores from various tests to make the best possible combined score for deciding college acceptance, merit scholarships, and athletic eligibility.
+Most colleges now “superscore”, meaning they take the best sub-scores from various tests to make the best possible combined score for deciding college acceptance and merit scholarships.

 Wondering if college coaches want you to take the ACT or SAT?
 Read our recent blog!